Thomas George

 pic.jpg

-I did my PhD at Mila in Québec, under the joint supervision of Pascal Vincent and Guillaume Lajoie.
-Previously, I was a multiple hats engineer at Eco-Adapt where I worked with time series from various industrial sensors, trying to develop automated algorithms to make sense of these data streams.
+I did my PhD at Mila in Québec, under the joint supervision of Pascal Vincent and Guillaume Lajoie, followed by a post-doc in Vincent Lemaire’s group at Orange Research.
+Previously, I was a multiple hats engineer at Eco-Adapt where I worked on time series from industrial sensors, in order to implement automated data analysis algorithms.
 Prior to that I studied at École des Mines.

 Here is my academic CV.